bicycle-codes/link/README.md

 Link multiple devices via websocket.

-This depends on each device having a [keystore](https://github.com/fission-codes/keystore-idb) which stores the private keys.
+This depends on each device having a [keystore](https://github.com/fission-codes/keystore-idb) that stores the private keys.
+Also, you need a websocket server, for example [partykit](https://www.partykit.io/).

 ## install